What type of issue are you experiencing?

 • Clear browser cache if page won't load

-• Always use TRO.Y's Back button (not browser back) to avoid data loss
+• Always use TRO.Y's Back button (not

-Press the Reset button on TRO.Y to enable security bypass mode for 5 minutes, then refresh your browser.
+Press the Reset button on TRO.Y to enable

-Note: SI Support cannot reset or recover lost passwords.
+Note: SI Support cannot reset or recover

-Updating TRO.Y Firmware
+Updating TRO.Y firmware

 Do NOT power off TRO.Y or leave the GUI while firmware is updating!